gabriellegall/dbt_netsuite/README.md

 In NetSuite, all transactions are recorded at two levels :
 1. transaction, which can be understood as the document header.
 2. transaction_line, which can be understood as the document details.
+Some document attributes are defined at a transaction level, while most financial attributes are captured at a transaction_line level.
+There is a one-to-many relationship between transaction and transaction_line.

 ### NetSuite Dimensions
 There are several NetSuite dimension that are relevant in the context of the sales pipeline analysis (and more) :